-True Purpose of Ancient Mammoth Bone Artifact Finally Revealed
+The True Purpose of The Ancient Mammoth Bone Artifact

-A team of scientists have identified a Stone-Age cordage tool used to manufacture rope.
-And the use of this tool completely changed human life and productivity in prehistoric times.
+In 2020, a team of scientists identified a Stone-Age cordage tool used to manufacture rope, which completely changed human life and productivity in prehistoric times.
 A series of slow advancements in cordage production technology allowed humans to progress from the primitive lashing and binding of tree vines and roots required to drag heavy dead animals back to campsites from hunting planes, to the manufacture of the immense steel cables used in modern industry.
-The newly discovered Stone-Age cordage tool, according to researchers, was a huge breakthrough in the rope making process.
+The Stone-Age cordage tool, according to researchers, was a huge breakthrough in the rope making process.

 Nicholas Conard, director of the Institute of Archaeological Sciences at the University of Tübingen University was the first archaeologist to explore the Hohle Fels cave in southwestern Germany.
 And during his investigations his team found a 40000-year-old, bar of mammoth bone, twenty centimeters (8 inches) in length, that had four holes drilled in it.
 Inspection of the artifact showed that each hole was lined with ‘precisely cut spiral incisions.’
 Archaeologists have since determined that this unique tool was created by a Stone-Age cordage production specialist.